VonHeikemen/learn-nvim/content/101/lua-intro.md

 A global variable is a piece of data that is accessible in multiple files.

 The lua interpreter defines global variables we can use.
-If you know their names, you can just use it.
+If you know their names you can just use it.

 ```lua
 local smallest_number = math.min(9, 7, 11)